The #1 recipe!

 Tips for Storing Cannabis Oil, Edibles, and Cannabutter

 Do you know how to make edibles without cooking?
 All you have to do is add your decarboxylated weed to Nutella or peanut butter and leave the mixture in an airtight container for a few days.
-It won’t taste as good as brownies though!
+It won’t taste as good as brownies, though!

 You can also store cannabutter in an airtight container in the fridge.
-Once again, consider wrapping it in foil or wax paper and it could stay fresh for a few weeks.
+Once again, consider wrapping it in foil or wax paper, and it could stay fresh for a few weeks.
 If you put your cannabis butter in the freezer, it should be okay to store for around six months.

 You can refrigerate it if you wish, but it isn’t strictly necessary.
-Keep it out of direct sunlight and it can last for 18 months, although degradation begins within two months or sooner if exposed to light and air from repeated openings of the jar.
+Keep it out of direct sunlight, and it can last for 18 months, although degradation begins within two months or sooner if exposed to light and air from repeated openings of the jar.
 Therefore, your oil will taste less fresh and have a lower potency within a few months of making it.

 Long-Term Storage of Cannabis-Infused Products

-One awesome tip to prolong infused cooking oils is to pair them with herbs and place them in ice cube trays to freeze.
+One excellent tip to prolong infused cooking oils is to pair them with herbs and place them in ice cube trays to freeze.
 This also works well with marijuana butter.
 If you decide to freeze baked goods, we don’t recommend leaving them in ultracold storage for more than a couple of weeks.
-However, it is an excellent option and much better than having to throw out your beloved pecan chocolate hash brownies.
+However, it is an excellent option and much better than having to throw out your favorite pecan chocolate hash brownies.